daniSchaefer/various_scripts_VVresonance/README.md

 The input files here are made using combine (combine -M GoodnessOfFit workspace_JJ_BulkGWW_13TeV.root --algo=saturated -t 10 -s -1 --toysFreq) with 1000 toys (best to parallelize and then hadd the files so it can be plotted with the goftest.py script.

 You can find a way to parallelize this and submit it to batch (as well as the code to make the above mentioned signalstrenght file in this git repo: https://github.com/daniSchaefer/job_submission Unfortunately this only works out of the box on the condor-batch here in KA but its only the submission part that needs to be changed for you)

+## make some other nice plots

+makePHDplots.py  is a simple plotting script that makes for example nicer plots for the kernel resolution histograms and stuff like that.